 - Lastly, copy the link of the sheet after uploading the Excel file into it.

 Step 3: Link Excel File to Google Sheets Using Formula

 The third step of this procedure will discuss the procedure for linking the uploaded Excel file of the previous step.
 To do that,

 - Firstly, open an empty Google Sheet and make fields for giving input of data.

 - Then, in cell C5, insert the following formula.

-- Here, the first part of the formula contains the link to the google sheet from the previous step and the second part contains the sheet name of the Excel file and the specific cell range.
+- Here, the first part of the formula contains the link to the Google Sheeta from the previous step and the second part contains the sheet name of the Excel file and the specific cell range.

 - Secondly, press Enter and it will require permission to link the sheets.

 - Then, click Allow access.